ataraxao/drex/introduction.md

 - **The mechanism narrows the renegotiation surface.** Allowances re-open negotiation every month.
 Court outcomes re-open negotiation at exit under maximum conflict.
 The CWA pushes the wealth layer into defined events (Liquidity Events and termination unwind) with deterministic calculation and ledger netting.

-In short: **an allowance is a discretionary pattern; statutory transfer is an adversarial lottery.** The CWA is an attempt to create a third category: a verifiable, event-driven wealth mechanism where neither party holds unilateral leverage over the defined pool, enabling a clearer and more stable domestic price signal.
+In short: **an allowance is a discretionary pattern; statutory transfer is an adversarial lottery.** The CWA is an attempt to create a third category: a verifiable, event-driven wealth mechanism where neither party holds unchecked leverage over the defined pool, enabling a clearer and more stable domestic price signal.

 *The CWA does not claim it is the only way to generate a domestic price signal.
 It is one concrete mechanism design that aims to balance leverage and make outcomes legible and verifiable ex ante.*